keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/appcontext.md

 It allows you to

 - Add metadata and links to traces for a specific application.
-  This enables enriches your traces with additional information, you can use to understand and analyze the performance of your applications.
+  This enables you to enrich your traces with additional information that you can use to understand and analyze the performance of your applications.